 If you do choose to involve your team in the recruitment process, you can expect great cultural gains.
 Companies that take a collaborative recruitment approach are likely to see better hiring results, improved productivity and increased employee retention.

-If your team is ready for it, take a collaborative approach to finding your next team member to see if you could benefit as well.
+If your team is ready for it, take a collaborative approach to find your next team member to see if you could benefit as well.